 Those interested in pursuing a degree or certificate through Online and Continuing Education may contact the Office of Admission.
 Complete program information and application forms are also on the website (www.linfield.edu/oce).
-Applicants must have official transcripts sent from all post-secondary institutions they have attended.
+Applicants must have official transcripts sent from all colleges and universities attended.

-In order to be admitted, an applicant must have a cumulative collegiate GPA of at least a 2.00 on a 4.00 scale.
+In order to be admitted, an applicant must have a cumulative collegiate GPA of at least a 2.000 on a 4.000 scale.
 Students who have never attended a regionally accredited college must provide proof of a high school diploma, GED, or equivalent.
 Exceptions must be petitioned through the Student Policies Committee.